Computer model locks in Titans vs. Raiders picks, score prediction for NFL Week 6

 The Tennessee Titans (1-4) visit the Las Vegas Raiders (1-4) in an AFC battle in Week 6.
 The Raiders have lost four straight games.
 Last weekend, they got dominated by the Indianapolis Colts, 40-6.
 However, the Titans got their first win of the season, beating the Arizona Cardinals, 22-21.

 Kickoff from Allegiant Stadium is set for 4:05 p.m.
 ET.
-Las Vegas is a 4-point favorite in the latest Titans vs. Raiders odds from SportsLine consensus, while the over/under for total points scored is 41.5.
-The Raiders are -217 money line favorites (risk $217 to win $100), while the Titans are +179 underdogs.
+Las Vegas is a 4.5-point favorite in the latest Titans vs. Raiders odds from SportsLine consensus, while the over/under for total points scored is 41.5.
+The Raiders are -210 money line favorites (risk $210 to win $100), while the Titans are +174 underdogs.
 Before making any Titans vs. Raiders picks, make sure you check out the picks from the SportsLine Projection Model.

 Click here to bet Titans vs. Raiders at DraftKings Sportsbook, where new users get $200 in bonus bets if your first bet of at least $5 wins: